 We hear a lot today about lifelong learning and the constant need to upskill and reskill our workforce.
 But to make that a reality we need to invest in learning and development.
 Yet in many organizations, Learning and Development (L&D) remains in the shadows, delivering training but not really playing a strategic role.
-How can we transform L&D to meet the demands of the 21st century?
+How can we use branding to transform L&D to meet the demands of the 21st century?

 L&D on the margins